eartar/SpringCloudApp/README.md

 # SpringCloudApp

-Spring Study on Microservices, successor to the Spring Pet Clinic Study(https://github.com/eartar/spring-pet-clinic).
+Spring Study on Microservices.

-The aim of the project is to get a microservices project up and running in the AWS EC2.
+The aim of the project is to get a microservices project up in AWS EC2 ecosystem.
 The project is command line based and lacks UI.
+Implements Spring Security using JWT, and the ecosystem is only accessible through the API Gateway.

 The developed microservices;